shaisachs/the-recipe/README.md

 > And some fire.
 > You'll know when they're done.

 Do you know where I found it?
-An old Life magazine from the forties, published during the depths of the war.
+A copy of Life magazine from the forties, published during the depths of the war.
 I wasn't even looking for it, just happened to notice it out of place in the library shelves and thumbed through.
 Now that's what I call a recipe!
 Not just the text itself, resplendent though it may be; the fact that it fell into my lap is another thing altogether.
 As the saying goes, the destination must be worthy of the journey, isn't that so?
 Or wasn't it Grandpa who used to say, if a thing doesn't have a story, you might as well forget it?

 Well, I gave it a shot, spending a Sunday afternoon puzzling through the rhythms and rhymes of the recipe.
 It was on something of a whim that I threw in a little cumin, because who knows?
 Maybe that was the idea after all.
 The finished product was quite all right if I may say so.
 Not Grandma's cookies, but quite all right.